 It is no coincidence that Tarragona is a UNESCO World Heritage Site.
 Walking around the city, it is impossible to miss the remains of the Roman era.
 They are everywhere and it's very clear that modern Tarragona is built on the basis of the Roman Empire. on top of its ancient predecessor.

-In fact, the emperor of the Roman Empire, August, found Tarragona so stunningly beautiful that he chose to move here from Rome in 26 BC.
-The Romans made the city the capital of their possessions in the Iberian Peninsula, meaning that much of what is now Spain was ruled from the city's stately palaces.
-Now you can walk around and look at all the remains, which include a large amphitheatre from the 2nd century.
+In fact, the emperor of the Roman Empire, Augustus, found Tarragona such a stunningly beautiful city that he chose to move here from Rome in 26 BC.
+The Romans made it the capital of their possessions in the Iberian Peninsula, meaning that much of what is now Spain was ruled from the city's stately palaces.
+Now you can walk around and see all the remains, including a large amphitheatre from the 2nd century.

 A cosy city